Glossary

 Atrial fibrillation : Irregular heartbeat

-Blood acid uric increased : Increase in blood test called acid uric.
-It can cause pain in the joints, called gout.
+Blood acid uric increased : Increase in blood level of acid uric.
+It can cause pain in the joints, called gout

 Blood alkaline phosphatase increased : Increase in liver and bone enzyme called alkaline phosphatase

-Blood bilirubin increased : Increase in liver blood test called bilirubin
+Blood bilirubin increased : Increase in blood levels of bilirubin, indicating liver problems

 Blood fibrinogen decreased : Decrease of a protein called fibrinogen (needed for blood clotting)